NicoHood/PinChangeInterrupt/Readme.md

 This way we can also see if it was a RISING or FALLING edge instead of only knowing the CHANGE.

 A **PinChangeInterrupt** will only be triggered for the attached pins per port.
-Meaning if you set PCINT for a pin another pin on the same port is changing a lot it will not interrupt your code.
+Meaning if you set PCINT for a pin and another pin on the same port is changing a lot it will not interrupt your code.

 **PinChangeInterrupts** might be a tiny bit slower and not that reliable because of that detection overhead (talking about micro seconds).
 Make sure to not use longer function calls inside the ISR or Serial print.
 You have the same issues on normal **PinInterrupts** and interrupts in general.

 The library is coded to get maximum speed and minimum code size.
-The low level without the API takes 4uS to enter the interrupt function in the worst case which is pretty good and might be even better than the **PinInterrupt** code from the official Arduino core.
+The LowLevel example without the API takes 4uS to enter the interrupt function in the worst case which is pretty good and might be even better than the **PinInterrupt** code from the official Arduino core due to high optimization.
 If you need very precise interrupts you better use **PinInterrupts** without the Arduino IDE at all.

 ###Examples